inspire-eu-validation/view-service/A.04.IR06.metadataURL.node.md

 **Test method**

-* First check if the metadata URL node exists in the ExtendedCapabilities section and validates against the [ISO metadata schema](http://www.isotc211.org/2005/gmd/gmd.xsd).
+* First check if the metadataURL node exists in the ExtendedCapabilities section.
+If yes:
+  * Resolve the URL.
+  * Verify that the response is an XML document with a root element csw:GetRecordByIdResponse or gmd:MD_Metadata.
+  * In case of a csw:GetRecordByIdResponse document, use the first gmd:MD_Metadata child element.
+Issue an error if there is no such element.
+  * Validate the gmd:MD_Metadata element against the [ISO metadata schema](http://www.isotc211.org/2005/gmd/gmd.xsd).
+Report errors.
 * If no metadata URL is given then all mandatory [ISO 19128 metadata elements](see [TG VS](README.md#ref_TG_VS), Table 3) must exist in the ExtendedCapabilities section.

 **Reference(s)**: